-Ask about accommodation options – check out Canvas' private student accommodation options across London, Manchester, Bristol, Coventry and Glasgow.
+Ask about accommodation options – check out Canvas' private student accommodation options across London, Manchester, Bristol, Coventry, Birmingham and Glasgow.

 Take a look around the campus – if you have the time, it's the best way to see what a uni/college is like – most will be happy to meet you and show you around.
 Alternatively, see if they have a virtual tour or a virtual open day.